RJAIN-27/SlackBot-CSC510/Bot.md

 ##### Refinement in Use Case 3:
 The precondition for this use case has been changed from user requiring a LIBRA token to User needing a valid slack authorization.

+##### Future Implementation
+We will increase the size of the database and develop the use case to also provide information about specific methods or functions in a given Library/API.

 ## Mocking Service Component